 Small steps can make a big difference as you lead your community towards being dementia inclusive.
-These 6 actions help you and others in your community to take the first steps

 The more people know about dementia and how they can be involved in this movement the bigger the impact will be.
 Your role is to help raise awareness for dementia and share information to reduce the stigma that still surrounds dementia.
 As a community champion you engage with as many stakeholders as possible, speak out openly and encourage others to do likewise.

 Little things can make a big difference in the lives of people with dementia and their families.
 As a champion, you can show others in the community how asking “may I help you”? can positively transform the day for a person.
 Only by asking will a community know how to support.